NVISOsecurity/binsnitch/README.md

 binsnitch can also be used during malware analysis, to detect silent changes to files (i.e. replacement of a trusted Windows executable by a trojaned version).

-### References
+### References and comparison to other tools

 Similar tools:
 - Microsoft File Checksum Integrity Verifier - https://www.microsoft.com/en-us/download/details.aspx?id=11533
 - Syscheck in OSSEC - http://ossec-docs.readthedocs.io/en/latest/manual/syscheck/

 These tools are either OS-dependent or require installation of libraries.
+In addition, ``binsnitch.py`` can be used to detect changes to the file system after an infection has taken place  (not depending on intercepting API calls during the infection itself) - for example, when analyzing a disk image against a "known good" baseline.

 ``binsnitch.py`` aims at being dependent on core packages available in ``python`` only.